3 Ways to Learn How to Trust Your Feelings as a Recovering Codependent

 Therefore, ask yourself the following questions:

-As a codependent person, you might be in a relationship with someone who will use your own insecurities against you.
-They will even go so far as to use your family against you.
+As a codependent person, you might be in a relationship with someone who will use your insecurities against you.
+Quite often, they cause drama and hostility between you and your family and friends, separating you from your support system.

-This behavior is common for a something a narcissist.
-Unfortunately, it will cause even more damage to your self esteem and leave you feeling sad, frustrated, and emotionally isolated.
+This behavior is common for a person who displays a narcissistic personality disorder.
+Unfortunately, this will cause even more damage to your self esteem and reinforce your low self-worth, leave you feeling sad, frustrated, and emotionally isolated.

 However, by employing the key questions above, you can identify the true nature of your relationship.
 Use them as a guiding light to support you in making the right choices for a happy, healthy life!